 2 – Choosing for What: Criteria for Thinking

 Here, we choose which 25% of our choices deserve greater investigation and thinking while applying predetermined or well-considered criteria to the remainder.
 We prioritize our thinking by letting these criteria manage the bulk of our choices.

 In 2012, President Obama explained to Vanity Fair why he only wears gray or blue suits: “I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make.”

 Similarly, I simplify my choices.
 My breakfast consists of a protein shake six days a week.
 It’s healthy, with fruit and 20g of non-animal protein to fuel my day.
 I may choose something different on the seventh day.

-My wardrobe consists of a closet of heavier short- and long-sleeve black tee-shirts.
-When attending special events, I place “thinking” energy on dressing.
-Otherwise, my energy is placed elsewhere when I wake up.
+My wardrobe consists of a closet of heavier short- and long-sleeve black tee-shirts. to place my energy elsewhere when I wake up.

 Such thinking criteria also factor into my computing devices.
-I’ve used Apple for 35 years and developed these criteria: 1) excellent service after sale, 2) user-friendly interface, and 3) high quality, long-lasting products.
-Apple meets these standards, so I rely on them for my tablets, laptops, phones, and watches.
-It is a reliable “choosing partner.”
-A bonus is ease of integrating these devices.
-I use a similar approach for airplane tickets, lodging, travel locations, and other larger choices.
-My two or three criteria usually include a reliable “choosing partner.”
+I’ve used Apple for 35 years and developed these criteria: 1) excellent service after the sale, 2) user-friendly interface, and 3) high quality, long-lasting products.
+A bonus is an ease of integrating these devices.

-Of course, I reexamine these “choosing partners” every so often to avoid getting lulled into unwitting habits.
+Of course, I reexamine these “criteria” and these brands every so often to avoid getting lulled into unwitting habits.

 3 – Considering Reserves: Yes, No, Not Yet!